-In the UK celery is listed as a top 14 allergen which needs to be labelled in packaged food.
+In Europe celery is listed as a top 14 allergen which needs to be labelled in packaged food.

 Celery also contains chemicals called furanocoumarins, these can act as a contact allergen.
 When they come in contact with the skin it can become more sensitive to sunlight which can cause blistering.
 This is more common as an occupational allergy with people who pick, pack and process celery.
 This is known as phototoxicity.
 Additionally there have been case reports of ingestion of celery causing severe sunburn and blistering in rare cases.

 if you suffer from celery allergy with oral allergy symptoms to 3 or more of the foods mentioned in cross reactivity section.